(360) 952-3070 [email protected]

 Our counseling services cater to adults and teens facing a spectrum of life challenges.
 Whether it’s healing from complex trauma, coping with anxiety or depression, managing anger, or tackling career and educational hurdles, we’re here to help you not just alleviate immediate pain, but to empower you to lead a fulfilling life.

-Your Wellness Journey Starts Here
+Your Therapy Journey Starts Here

 • Enhance your sense of self-worth and rediscover joy in life, breaking free from the grips of DEPRESSION.